Chief Executive Officer

-Jennifer was previously with Ballard Spahr LLP, a national full service law firm.
+Jennifer was previously with Ballard Spahr LLP.
 There, she represented technology companies of all stages and sizes, including everything from entrepreneurs with exciting ideas to global conglomerates.
 She also conceived of, and edited the book “How to Start and Grow a Life Science Company: A Guide for Incubators and Start-Ups.”
 Her traditional legal strengths include: structuring, negotiating and closing myriad transactions, including acquisitions and sales, licenses, joint development and marketing agreements, manufacture and distribution arrangements, venture and institutional financings, and public offerings.
-As a counselor to her clients, Jennifer helped to develop and refine business plans and strategies, secured investors or corporate partners, and developed solutions to business and legal problems.
+Jennifer helped to develop and refine business plans and strategies, secured investors or corporate partners, and developed solutions to business and legal problems.
 During her tenure at Ballard, she served as co-chair of the Life Science and Technology Group, served as the Program Chair of Pennsylvania BIO for several years, and as co-chair of Pennsylvania BIO’s Enterprise Creation Summit.

 VP Talent Development

 Debra joined Renmatix to oversee talent development.
 Renmatix is entirely dependent on the brilliance and insights of our science, strategy, and engineering experts.
 And to date, we’ve been very successful in attracting some of the best and brightest to support our game-changing technology.
 Renmatix benefits from a high-energy resource leader to support scaling our operations and driving business performance.
-She is also tasked with ensuring that the policies and incentive systems at Renmatix are competitive with other world-class technology organizations – while working to shape and energize an innovative and progressive culture.
+She is also tasked with ensuring that the policies and incentive systems at Renmatix are competitive with other world-class technology organizations.